 Menstruation education is an essential part of wider menstrual literacy.
 As we begin to develop awareness as a society that menstrual stigma and shame can contribute to barriers to learning and agency, there has never been a greater need to integrate menstrual learning within all curriculum areas across school life.
 A new curriculum model is necessary to support teachers in planning lessons that will grow with young people and meet their learning needs appropriately at each age and stage, because despite more awareness, we do not have a joined up, practical strategy.

 The programme of study offered here is suitable for menstrual literacy curriculum planning across all Key Stages of the National Curriculum in England.
 It can be mapped across all subject areas and allows teachers to incorporate menstrual learning into their specialist subjects, in order to normalise a culture of menstrual literacy, challenge period taboos, and swiftly upskill staff and pupils together.
-The model grew out of my Master’s Degree in Education dissertation, Period Positive Schools, which I researched while head of PSHE at a secondary school in Sheffield.
-I then developed and evaluated it with the support and feedback of teachers, pupils, parents and young people and in consultation with fellow researchers, period poverty and menstrual wellbeing charities, menstrual activists and medical professionals.
+The model grew out of my Master’s Degree in Education dissertation, Period Positive Schools, which I researched with pupils while head of PSHE at a secondary school in Sheffield.
+It was then developed and evaluated with support and feedback of teachers, pupils, parents and young people and in consultation with menstrual discourse researchers, organisations, and campaigners supporting menstrual wellbeing and equity, adjacent youth charities, and medical professionals.

 I trained as a drama teacher.
 Sometimes we learned about theatre, sometimes I helped other teachers learn to use drama skills as a teaching tool in their subjects, and I often used their subjects as stimulus material for my pupils.
-Which got me thinking… why can’t we learn about menstrual cycle stats in maths?
+This was part of our school culture.
+Which got me thinking… could a school menstruation policy include incorporation menstrual span literacy across all topics?
+Why can’t we learn about menstrual cycle stats in maths?
 Could we make period pants and cloth pads in textiles?
 What about learning to track periods along with other health data in PE?
 Advertising messages in Media Studies?
-Packaging design in Graphics?
+Packaging or product design in Graphics or Business studies, product evolution, environmental impact or cultural attitudes in History or Geography?
 The information in this curriculum model overlaps with many of the key skills in other subjects.

-Chella Quint, Period Positive Founder, author, qualified teacher and former head of PSHE at Firth Park Academy, Sheffield, England July 2022
+Chella Quint OBE, Period Positive Founder, author, qualified teacher and former head of PSHE at Firth Park Academy, Sheffield, England July 2022

 We’ve all heard that ‘All teachers are teachers of English’.
 What if we also consider that ‘All teachers are teachers of menstrual literacy’?